 While CSS stylizes web pages with layouts, it also provides color, fonts, and size.
 In addition, the Dojo toolkit provides language utilities and UI components.

 GitHub and CodeAcademy Coding Community

+Finally, you may be wondering why so many people use GitHub.
 GitHub is like a Facebook for developers.
 It’s an open community that helps developers see what their peers are working on.

 Developers can inspect the entire history of a project by version.
 They can also study a projects’ code and modify it on their own.

-- How to use Git and GitHub (Udacity) – Use version control over the life of a project and optimize collaboration through GitHub.
+- How to use Git and GitHub – Use version control over the life of a project and optimize collaboration through GitHub.
 While you’re doing it this may seem pointless.
 Don’t skip it!
-(How to use Git and GitHub)

 From Zero to Somewhat of a Coding Hero

 Knowledge in GIS programming is a nice showpiece for your CV.
 Learn multiple GIS programming languages and you’ll be a grand slam.